 The three-person lounge integrated into the console has folding armrests and a leg-elevating design.
 There's also a two-person seat molded into the lounge's forward section.
 The port and starboard forward seats feature available Release Marine teak backrests.
 The deck layout was also designed with a centerline step-up platform for increased access to the anchor locker and ground tackle, and it also provides a convenient elevated position for casting.

-The V-46 can be powered with either quad Mercury V8 450Rs or Yamaha V8 425s.
-Each package utilizes fly-by-wire electric power steering and is available with joystick control and GPS station-keeping systems.
-With a nearly 700-gallon fuel capacity, the V-46 has the legs for long trips to the canyons or extended cruising and diving in the islands.
-"It's the ultimate fish-and-cruise hybrid," says David.
+The V-46 can be powered with triple or quad Mercury V12 600s, which comes standard with Mercury Joystick Piloting.
+That premium power is matched with a nearly 760-gallon fuel capacity, the V-46 has the legs for long trips to the canyons or extended cruising and diving in the islands.

 Bottom Line: The new flagship possesses yacht-quality comforts, impressive stepped-hull performance and high-level fishability – all backed by the best customer service and dealer network in the world.

 |Copyright © 2023 Valhalla Boatworks All Rights Reserved.